laynet/ListFam/README.md

 There is no front end framework for this app but if I were to re-build this app using React instead of ejs and html forms

-The app is deployed in heroku, but there are some issues withe postgres and the database has not been deployed successfully, but runs locally
+The app is deployed in heroku, but there are some issues withe postgres and the database has not been deployed successfully, but runs locally.
+The app was deploying to heroku and loading the static pages before I added users.
+Now heroku is saying that there is an internal server error but the logs don't show errors.
+I've been trying to resolve the issue, but it's a bit over my head for the time I have.
+The app runs fine locally.

+I wish I could have used socket.io but was not certain I would be able to learn it in one week.
+I would like to re-do this app using socket.io to make a app that TRULY updates in real time.
+I think I would also like to deploy to a different web host as i have had some problems with heroku and haven't had enought time to figure them out.